MauroMardones/LBSPR_Krill/index.md

 ### 4.4 Fit the Model

-The LBSPR model is fitted using the LBSPRfit function:
+The LBSPR model is fitted using the `LBSPRfit` function:

 ```r
 myFit1 <- LBSPRfit(MyPars, Len1)
 ```

-to fit another data, myFit2 \<- LBSPRfit(MyPars, Len2) Note that the
-Control argument can be used to modify the additional parameters or LBSPR model type (see description in earlier section).
+Note that the Control argument can be used to modify the additional parameters or LBSPR model type (see description in earlier section).

 ### 4.5 Examine and Plot Results